tathārtha-vādo hari-nāmni kalpanam

 arpiyācha saba śakti āra ke ki kare

 “O Lord, being free to act according to Your desires, You have placed all Your potencies in the syllables of the Holy Name.
-Having given all Your powers, what more can be done?
+Having invested all Your powers there, what more can be given?
 (7)

 (7) “You are the autonomous Supreme Person, possessed of independent desires.
 You have invested all Your potencies in Your Name – what can be the objection from anyone?